kitao/pyxel/README.md

 The width and height of the image

 - `data`<br>
-The data of the image (NumPy array)
+The data of the image (256x256 two-dimentional list)

 - `get(x, y)`<br>
 Retrieve the data of the image at (`x`, `y`)